 Costing £2299 / $2200 / AU$3699, the Yamaha RX-A6A supersedes 2019’s RX-A3080 and sits firmly in Denon AVC-X6700H territory.
 The Denon is a formidable What Hi-Fi?
 Award-winner that launched at £2299 / $2499 / AU$6190 and offers two more channels of amplification than the RX-A6A.
 Unlike the Yamaha, however, only one of its eight inputs and two of its three outputs are HDMI 2.1-certified (though all ports already support 2.1 gaming features such as VRR, ALLM, QMS and QFT).

-Yamaha considers the RX-A6A to be the best-value AVR in its current line-up as it boasts a near-identical feature set to the flagship RX-A8A (£3299 / $3000 / AU$6299) for considerably less outlay, especially when you consider that it can be found at many retailers discounted by around 13 per cent.
+Yamaha considers the RX-A6A to be the best-value AVR in its current line-up as it boasts a near-identical feature set to the flagship RX-A8A (£3299 / $3000 / AU$6299) for considerably less outlay, especially when you consider that it can now be found for much less than its launch price.
 Most of the differences are subtle and internal: the A6A doesn't have the same separation between the transformer and power stages, extra-large custom block capacitors or the same level of structural damping as the A8A.
 Additionally, while the A8A has dual 32-bit/384kHz ESS Hyperstream ES9026PRO DACs, the A6A only has one to handle the main channels, while an ES9007S DAC takes care of the ambient channels.

-Outwardly all the AVRs in the latest Aventage range share the same glossy, monolithic design with a sleek, uncluttered front panel that sports a large central volume control with an input select dial and large text LCD display.
+Outwardly, all the AVRs in the current Aventage range share the same glossy, monolithic design with a sleek, uncluttered front panel that sports a large central volume control with an input select dial and large text LCD display.
 The screen doesn’t display artwork in the way that the Arcam AVR5's does, but it can be customised to show the playback information of most interest to you.

 The remote control, however, is far from minimalist in its layout but benefits from being both backlit and tactile, helping you get to grips with its extensive, mainly useful shortcuts.